Hi, my name is Danny Williams, welcome to my site.

 During my time as an athlete I have competed at 7 major events which include the London 2012 Olympic Games and becoming 2014 Commonwealth Games Gold Medallist in Glasgow.
 As well as winning various other international titles and medals I am also a qualified coach having completed a degree in Sports Coaching at Anglia Ruskin University.
 Today, my coaching duties are leading the kids and recreational senior sections at Camberley.

 I am a member of Carlson Gracie Farnborough Brazilian Jiu-jitsu, currently as a brown belt.
-I also enjoy the occasional session at Camberley Boxing Club.
+I also enjoy the occasional sessions at Camberley Boxing Club and Woking Thai Boxing Club.

 Outside of my sporting life I am very passionate about literature; particularly the genres of history and philosophy.
 I spend my spare time creative writing, journaling, blogging & vlogging regularly, drawing, listening to music and watching film.